Evie-Skinner18/sparta-sdet-api-testing/postcodes_starter_code/README.md

 ## Areas for Development
 At first I struggled with this homework but with a bit of help I got into the groove of writing the tests.
 I definitely want to be able to do the next homework in a fully independent way, since I am more than capable of doing this.
 I don't find HTTParty or data parsing that difficult to grasp, but I just want to have more practice writing the methods and the tests themselves.

-*I want to improve my test that checks that the postcode's country is one of the four countries in the UK.*
+- I want to attempt the second part of the homework (multiple postcodes)
+- For all the tests that want to see a string returned, is each one only there to check if the class of the object is a string?